tidymodels/bonsai/tests/testthat/_snaps/lightgbm.md

       Error in `fit()`:
       ! `feature_fraction_bynode` must be a number, not a call.

+# lightgbm warns if user uses `param` argument in set_engine()

+    Code
+      fit(mod_spec, mpg ~ ., mtcars)
+    Condition
+      Warning:
+      Arguments passed in through `params` as a list will be ignored.
+      Instead pass the arguments directly to the `...`.
+    Output
+      parsnip model object

+      LightGBM Model (1 tree)
+      Objective: regression
+      Fitted to dataset with 10 columns

 # training wrapper warns on protected arguments

     Code